IIIIQIIII/gaussiansplattingnote/README.md

 So, it can be observed that this model uses the SH transform of the point cloud as a feature representation and processes it into low-frequency and high-frequency components.
 SH transformation is well-suited for representing both color and geometric features of point clouds.

+`SH`
+Spherical harmonics (SH) are a set of basics functions defined on the surface of a sphere, often used to represent attributes of 3D scenes such as the color and normals of point clouds.

+The main characteristics of SH include:

+- SH is a set of orthogonal basis functions on the spherical surface that can represent any function defined on the sphere.

+- By linearly combining SH basis functions, one can approximate spherical functions.

+- SH basis functions are associated with spherical coordinate systems and can represent the intensity of a signal in different directions.

+- SH exhibits rotation invariance, meaning that the representation remains the same under coordinate system rotations.

+- Low-order SH corresponds to low-frequency signals, while high-order SH corresponds to high-frequency details.

+- Attributes of 3D point clouds, such as color and normals, can be represented using SH, where low-order SH represents global properties and high-order SH captures details.

+The primary steps to convert RGB colors of point clouds into SH representation are as follows:

+1. Transform RGB colors into a new coordinate system, such as world coordinates or local coordinates.

+2. Convert colors from Cartesian coordinates to spherical coordinates.

+3. Based on the direction of points, calculate the intensities corresponding to different orders of SH basis functions as new features.

+4. Low-order SH features represent the overall color distribution, while high-order features capture finer details.

+In summary, SH provides a method to represent point cloud attributes using spherical harmonic basis functions, allowing the representation of both global and local features of attributes such as color and normals.
+Therefore, it is well-suited as a feature descriptor for point clouds.

 ```Cite
 @Article{kerbl3Dgaussians,
       author       = {Kerbl, Bernhard and Kopanas, Georgios and Leimk{\"u}hler, Thomas and Drettakis, George},